jindong-jiang/Kyuukimon/README.md

 Here are some results of the overall reactions represented in 3D which compare the overall reaction and detailed caculation of the concetration of NO and NH3.
 ![Result of NH3](https://github.com/kyle662606957/Kyuukimon/blob/master/ImageResult/NH3_3d_1100K_1200K.png)
 ![Result of NO](https://github.com/kyle662606957/Kyuukimon/blob/master/ImageResult/NO_Tranparent_3d_1400K.png)
-For more results, the user can go to https://github.com/kyle662606957/Kyuukimon/tree/master/ImageResult
+!For more results, the user can go to https://github.com/kyle662606957/Kyuukimon/tree/master/ImageResult

 6.Feedback
 ===